Most Popular AC Filters for Your HVAC System

 Replacing the air filter on a regular basis can work wonders for your HVAC system.
 It helps boost the HVAC unit’s efficiency and reduce energy bills.
 Ideally, one should change their HVAC unit’s air filters every 2-3 months, but just in case the HVAC unit is exposed to a lot of dust, dirt, dander, and other pollutants, the replacement should be more frequent.

-1. HEPA FILTERS
+1. HEPA Filters

 HEPA stands for High-Efficiency Particulate Air.
 HEPA air filters are a type of pleated mechanical filter that can remove a minimum of 99.97% of dirt, dust, mold, pollen, bacteria, and similar airborne particles that are 0.3 microns (µm) or more in size.
 HEPA filters provide one of the highest levels of protection against harmful microorganisms and other air components that may be detrimental to your and your family’s health.
+If you are looking for AC replacement Greenville NC.
+Get in touch with us today for wonderful services.

 - Pros: One of the major advantages of using HEPA filters is their efficiency in purifying the air.
 The engineers have designed it to efficiently capture larger pollutants (pollen, pet dander, etc.) and keep you safe.
 Most importantly, they are budget-friendly and easy to remove.
 You do not need to change them every year.